Adroiti/docs-for-code-review-tools/RuboCop/Naming-MethodName.md

-Pattern: Naming/MethodName
+Pattern: Invalid method name

 Issue: -

 ## Description

-This cop makes sure that all methods use the configured style, snake_case or camelCase, for their names.
-Some special arrangements have to be made for operator methods.
+This cop makes sure that all methods use the configured style for their names.

 ## Default configuration